Microsoft 365 Business Basic 2026 UK Price (July £/user)

 - Compliance-heavy roles (legal, finance, regulated functions): E5 for advanced compliance and eDiscovery

-If you purchase Microsoft 365 through a Cloud Solution Provider (CSP) partner — which most UK businesses do — your partner has some flexibility on margin.
-With the price increase on the horizon, now is a reasonable time to discuss your commercial terms, particularly if you are consolidating multiple services with the same provider.
+Most UK businesses buy Microsoft 365 through a Cloud Solution Provider (CSP) partner, and your partner has some room on margin.
+With the increase now landing at renewals, this is a fair moment to revisit your commercial terms — especially if you are consolidating several services with the same provider.

-Since you will be paying for Copilot capabilities regardless, the question shifts from “should we buy Copilot?” to “how do we get value from it?”
+You will be paying for Copilot capabilities either way.
+So the question is no longer “should we buy Copilot?” but “how do we get something back from it?”

-- Start with a pilot group of 5-10 users in roles where Copilot’s strengths are clearest — executive assistants, analysts, marketing, and anyone who spends significant time in Outlook, Word, or Excel.
+- Start with a pilot group of 5-10 users in roles where Copilot’s strengths show fastest — executive assistants, analysts, marketing, and anyone who lives in Outlook, Word or Excel.

-- Set measurable goals such as reduced time spent drafting documents, faster email triage, or improved meeting follow-up.
+- Set measurable goals, such as less time drafting documents, faster email triage or better meeting follow-up.

 - Train before you deploy.
-Copilot is powerful but unintuitive for users who do not understand prompting.
-A 90-minute training session dramatically improves adoption and ROI.
+Copilot is capable but unintuitive if nobody has learned to prompt it.
+A 90-minute session lifts adoption sharply.

-- Review data governance first.
-Copilot surfaces information based on user permissions.
-If your SharePoint permissions are poorly structured, Copilot may surface sensitive data to users who should not see it.
-Fix permissions before rollout.
+- Fix data governance first.
+Copilot surfaces information based on each user’s permissions.
+If your SharePoint permissions are messy, it will show sensitive files to people who should never see them.
+Sort permissions before you roll out.

 - Run a full licence audit (or ask your IT provider to run one)